theodi/colleen/README.md

 ##License

-We intend for this work to be open source but have not yet chosen the license.
+We intend for this work to be open source see weneedus.org for the license.

 ##Acknowledgements

-Many have helped us.
-We will name them in time.
+Gavin Baily
+Gavin Starks
+Hannah Redler
+Emma Thwaites
+Victoria & Ruth
+Marcus
+Matt Jarvis
+Harley-Jo Avery

 ##Requirements